e2eSolutionArchitect/academy/rules.md

 ### Q:  I registered but currently I'm unable to join due to another priority.
 Am I eligible for a refund?
 ```
 The ticket is Non-Refundable unless explicitly mentioned in the ticket type.
 In this case, please email the organizer with your reason for not being able to attend the session.
 If the case is approved, you may get a coupon worth 70% of your registered ticket fee.
-The coupon will be valid for some **selected session & ticket type** to join within the next 1 month.
+The coupon will be valid for some **selected session & ticket type** (only organized by **e2eSolutionArchitect**)  to join within the next 1 month.
 ```